 Troutman Amin associate attorney John Henson has outlined eight critical points that businesses need to understand about the upcoming revocation rules.

-- The new revocation rules will go into effect on April 11, 2025.
+1. Part of the new revocation rules will go into effect on April 11, 2025.
+The rest of it will go into effect on April 11, 2026.

 ActiveProspect reached out for further comments: